Unix Mailing Lists, Chats, and Similar Resources

 Notes:

-2. From time to time, list members will post unusually opinionated, uninformed, or hateful comments, usually in relation to things and people that came after Unix.
-For everyone’s benefit, such comments should be ignored, while appreciating those periods and parts of computer history in which their authors did meaningfully participate.
+3. From time to time, list members will post unusually opinionated, uninformed, or hateful comments, usually in relation to things and people that came after Unix.
+For everyone’s benefit, such comments should be ignored, while still appreciating the periods on the Unix timeline in which the authors did meaningfully participate.

 RISKS Mailing List